J. J. Abrams's unrealized projects: The Finding

 In 1995, a slate of films were reportedly in development for Sydney Pollack's Mirage Enterprises; one of which was an early script co-written by Abrams with Jesse Alexander titled The Finding, for MGM.
 The project was described as a medical thriller.

 Beyond Violet

-In 1997, Variety reported a script written by Abrams based on X: The Man with the X-Ray Eyes was being developed at Warner Bros. with the title of Beyond Violent.
+In 1997, Variety reported a script written by Abrams based on X: The Man with the X-Ray Eyes was being developed at Warner Bros. with the title of Beyond Violet.

 2000s

 Superman: Flyby

 In 2002, Abrams wrote a script for a possible fifth Superman film entitled Superman: Flyby.
 Brett Ratner and McG entered into talks to direct, although Abrams tried to get the chance to direct his own script.
-However, the project was finally cancelled in 2004, due to Superman Returns.
+However, the project was finally cancelled in 2004.

 Hot for Teacher

 In April 2008, it was reported that Abrams and Bad Robot Productions were producing Jay Dyer's script Hot for Teacher.

 Mystery on Fifth Avenue

 In June 2008, it was reported that Abrams purchased the rights to a New York Times article Mystery on Fifth Avenue about the renovation of an 8.5 million dollar co-op, a division of property originally owned by E. F. Hutton & Co. and Marjorie Merriweather Post, for six figures and was developing a film titled Mystery on Fifth Avenue, with Paramount Pictures and Bad Robot Productions, and comedy writers Maya Forbes and Wally Wolodarsky to write the adaptation.
 According to the article, a wealthy couple Steven B. Klinsky and Maureen Sherry purchased the apartment in 2003 and live there with their four children.
 Soon after purchasing the apartment, they hired young architectural designer Eric Clough, who devised an elaborately clever "scavenger hunt" built into the apartment that involved dozens of historical figures, a fictional book and a soundtrack, woven throughout the apartment in puzzles, riddles, secret panels, compartments, and hidden codes, without the couple's knowledge.
 The family didn't discover the embedded mystery until months after moving into the apartment.
 After Abrams purchased the article, Clough left him an encrypted message in the wall tiles of a Christian Louboutin shoe store he designed in West Hollywood.